SolraBizna/ars-init/README.md

 ## `stdint.bin`

-This file is a minimal set of Standard Interupts, suitable for insertion into any bank that will sometimes be mapped into the top slot.
+This file is a minimal set of Standard Interrupts, suitable for insertion into any bank that will sometimes be mapped into the top slot.

 To use it in a game, add a source file like the following for every bank that needs it: